This dataset measures the ease of accessing public transportation services in a specific area based on proximity and availability.

 Create custom reports and share with others

-Available in CSV & API.
+Available in GPKG, CSV & API.
 Other formats may be available on request

 Choose from regional or full UK coverage